'Black Radical' Traces The Life And Legacy Of Activist William Monroe Trotter

 GREENIDGE: Yes, yes.
 After this, he was asked to speak places across the country.
 The Black community in D.C. had all these rousing supports for him.
 He publicly apologized and took responsibility for encouraging Black people to vote for somebody who had turned out to be a betrayal of civil rights rhetoric.
 So this was definitely a turning point in terms of his populist appeal.

-GREENIDGE: I would say that the historical record and the record of somebody like Trotter would say that absolutely movements need radical mass action in order to receive or propel or inspire systemic change.
+GREENIDGE: I would say that the historical record and the record of somebody like Trotter would say that, absolutely, movements need radical mass action in order to receive or propel or inspire systemic change.
 The NAACP ended up, by the 1920s, becoming an organization that recruited and formed a base amongst African American people in the South.
-I would not say - there's no evidence that Trotter was directly responsible for that decision, but I would say that the idea that Black people themselves felt so disconnected - the masses of Black people - from the NAACP was something that the NAACP struggled with and amended by, you know, getting Black leaders like James Weldon Johnson, leaders in the movement, to bring in Black people.
 That's a very Trotter way of looking at things - that you have to organize Black people where they are.
 There's no way that you're going to eradicate racism or bring about justice if it's people dictating to Black communities what they should do.

 So I would say that has a - that has proven to be valuable.
 I will say that, you know, this - we tend to get caught up in this false dichotomy between, oh, radical protest versus, oh, progressive, you know, change.
 And they have to exist at the same time.
 And radical change has to be the barometer through which we make racial progress because in Trotter's case, many of the things that were considered radical at his time are no longer considered radical now.
 You know, the whole idea that Black people should be - that lynching should be a federal crime, you know, the whole idea that Black people who perform labor should be paid equally as white people who perform the same labor - you know, all of those things are now considered pretty mainstream.